AysajanE/bitcoin-from-scratch-in-python/README.md

 (can be found here: https://bitcoin.org/bitcoin.pdf) by Satoshi Nakamoto, whom to date we still don't know much about.

 It has been quite some time that I want to know more about Bitcoin, from both a technoplogy perspective and monetary policy perspective.
 And of course, I want to invest in BTC, so I need to know what I am putting my money into.
-Luckily sometime last year I discovered this excellent blog post by Andrej Karpathy about implementing Bitcoin from scratch in Python without using any custom dependencies for Bitcoin.
+Luckily sometime last year I discovered this excellent blog post by Andrej Karpathy about implementing Bitcoin from scratch in Python without using any custom bitcoin dependencies.
-There is no better way of learning something new from doing it, experimenting it yourself.
+There is no better way of learning something new than doing it, experimenting it yourself.
 So I decided to re-do what Andrej did once I had time.

 Finally, it is time for this exploration.